 '''

 $kar = $hab.dup.update :assay=>:kar,

-:email=>:KARfans.denotes(GoodNews+[ ])
+:email=>:KARfans.denotes(GoodNews+[])

 '''

-Editing the phasecfg File
+Editing the phasecfg or protocfg Files

-Edit the phasecfg file when you want to change the default settings for the phases in any mission.
+Edit the phasecfg or the protocfg file when you want to change the default settings for the phases in any mission.
 Otherwise, edit the mission file or individual phase descriptions.
 You can also create a special protocol in a mission file that can be used by phases in that mission.
 See "Adding a Protocol Description to a Mission File" on page 45.